 3.1 Research Subject to Single IRB Mandates.
-Participating Institutions acknowledge and agree that with respect to Research that is subject to federal regulations or funding policies mandating reliance on a single IRB, specific federal department or agency processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution (“Agency Processes”) will apply.
-When Participating Institutions elect to use this Agreement to provide for Ceded Review of such Research, they agree that any such Agency Processes shall govern instead of the processes referenced in Section 3.2.
-Participating Institutions must communicate and document among themselves when an Agency Process other than as referenced in Section 3.2 applies.
+Participating Institutions acknowledge and agree that with respect to Research that is subject to federal regulations or funding policies mandating reliance on a single IRB, specific federal department or agency processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution (“Mandated Processes”) will apply.
+When Participating Institutions elect to use this Agreement to provide for Ceded Review of such Research, they agree that any such Mandated Processes shall govern instead of the processes referenced in Section 3.2.
+Participating Institutions must communicate and, unless such documentation will exist elsewhere, must document among themselves when a Mandated Process other than as referenced in Section 3.2 applies.

 3.2 All Other Research.
-For Research that is not subject to federal regulations or funding policies mandating reliance on a single IRB, the processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution are as follows:
+For Research that is not subject to any Mandated Processes, the following processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution should apply:

 3.2.1 Reliance Requests and Required Information.
-The Overall PI (defined in Exhibit A) may, within the Participating Institution where the Overall PI is primarily employed or affiliated, make a request for Ceded Review (or for an Exemption Determination, as applicable) with respect to an instance or multiple instances of Research (“Reliance Request”).
-Such Participating Institution will make an initial determination about the appropriateness of the Reliance Request.
-This determination and any subsequent outreach to other Participating Institutions for review and decision on the Reliance Request shall be entirely in the discretion of such Participating Institution and shall not (unless directed by the Participating Institution) be carried out by the Overall PI.
-If the Participating Institution of the Overall PI determines that a Reliance Request is appropriate, that Participating Institution shall consult with other Participating Institutions involved in the Research to determine whether each agrees that the Reliance Request is appropriate.
-As part of the consultation, each involved Participating Institution that extends its Assurance to Research that is not federally funded must inform all the other involved Participating Institutions of the applicability of its Assurance to the Research.
+The Overall PI (defined in Exhibit A) may, within the Participating Institution where the Overall PI is primarily employed or affiliated, make a request for Ceded Review or for an Exemption Determination, as applicable, with respect to an instance or multiple instances of Research (“Reliance Request”).
+Such Participating Institution should make an initial determination about the appropriateness of the Reliance Request.
+This determination and any subsequent outreach to other Participating Institutions for review and decision on the Reliance Request should be entirely in the discretion of such Participating Institution and should not (unless directed by the Participating Institution) be carried out by the Overall PI.
+If there is no Overall PI or if the Overall PI is not making but does not object to a Reliance Request, other Participating Institutions may still participate in a Ceded Review or Exemption Determination, as applicable; in that case, a Site Investigator (defined in Exhibit A) may make a Reliance Request within the Participating Institution where the Site Investigator is primarily employed or affiliated.
+If the Participating Institution of the Overall PI (or the Site Investigator, as applicable) determines that a Reliance Request is appropriate, that Participating Institution should consult with other Participating Institutions involved in the Research to determine whether each agrees that the Reliance Request is appropriate.
+As part of the consultation, each involved Participating Institution that extends its Assurance to Research that is not federally funded must inform the Participating Institution that is proposed to serve as the Reviewing IRB/Reviewing IRB Institution of the applicability of its Assurance to the Research.

 3.2.2 Determination of Reviewing IRB/Reviewing IRB Institution.
-Following a determination of agreement to a Reliance Request, the Participating Institution of the Overall PI will have the opportunity to decide whether it will serve as the Reviewing IRB/Reviewing IRB Institution.
-If the Participating Institution of the Overall PI does not wish to serve as Reviewing IRB/Reviewing IRB Institution, then the determination of the appropriate Reviewing IRB/Reviewing IRB Institution will be made by and among the Participating Institutions involved in the Ceded Review (or Exemption Determination, as applicable).
+Following a determination of agreement to a Reliance Request, the Participating Institution of the Overall PI should have the opportunity to decide whether it will serve as the Reviewing IRB/Reviewing IRB Institution.
+If the Participating Institution of the Overall PI does not wish to serve as Reviewing IRB/Reviewing IRB Institution, then the determination of the appropriate Reviewing IRB/Reviewing IRB Institution should be made by and among the Participating Institutions involved in the Ceded Review or Exemption Determination, as applicable.

 3.2.3 Notification of Acceptance or Declination of a Reliance Request and of the Reviewing IRB/Reviewing IRB Institution.
-Unless otherwise agreed, the Reviewing IRB/Reviewing IRB Institution shall generally be the one to notify the Overall PI and the Site Investigator(s) and the applicable Participating Institutions (i) whether the Reliance Request for Ceded Review with respect to an instance of Research has been accepted or declined under this Agreement; and (ii) if accepted, which Party shall be the Reviewing IRB/Reviewing IRB Institution.
+Unless otherwise agreed, the Reviewing IRB/Reviewing IRB Institution should generally be the one to notify the Overall PI and the Site Investigator(s) and the applicable Participating Institutions (i) whether the Reliance Request for Ceded Review with respect to an instance of Research has been accepted or declined under this Agreement; and (ii) if accepted, which Party shall be the Reviewing IRB/Reviewing IRB Institution.